troglobit/watchdogd/README.md

 ---------

 The code has both `INFO()` and `DEBUG()` statements sprinkled almost everywhere.
-Enable `--verbose` and use `--syslog`, or `--foreground` to get debug output to the terminal.
+Use the `--loglevel=debug` command line option to enable full debug output to stderr or the syslog, depending on how you start `watchdogd`.

 Build & Install